-The loss ratio for Three Months 2024 improved significantly compared to Three Months 2023.
+The net loss ratio for Three Months 2024 improved significantly compared to Three Months 2023.
 For Three Months 2024, the catastrophe impact, prior year development, and underlying loss ratio (loss ratio excluding the impact of catastrophe and prior year development) were all lower than Three Months 2023.

-There were six newly designated catastrophe events for Three Months 2024.
-The estimated total net catastrophe losses for the calendar quarter were \$1,486,000, which contributed 5.2 points to the loss ratio.
-By comparison, the catastrophe impact for Three Months 2023 was 13.2 points.
+There were six four newly designated catastrophe events for Three Months 2024, and the total loss ratio impact was immaterial.
+The estimated total net catastrophe losses impact for the calendar quarter were \$1,486,000, \$386,000, which contributed 5.2 1.3 points to the loss ratio.
+By comparison, the catastrophe impact for Three Months 2023 was 13.2 4.7 points.
 Losses from winter-related catastrophe claims were minimal during Three Months 2024, whereas the previous year was impacted by a major winter event in February 2023.

-The underlying loss ratio was 58.8% for Three Months 2024, a decrease of 16.6 points from the 75.4% underlying loss ratio recorded for Three Months 2023.
-Overall non-catastrophe frequency and severity for Three Months 2024 were both lower than for Three Months 2023.
+The underlying loss ratio was 58.8% 47.1% for Three Months 2024, a decrease of 16.6 14.6 points from the 75.4% 61.7% underlying loss ratio recorded for Three Months 2023.
+Overall personal lines non-catastrophe frequency and for Three Months 2024 was lower than for the same period in 2023, which is believed to be the result of the Company's new Select product as well as the Company's active efforts to manage less profitable segments.
+Overall non-catastrophe severity for Three Months 2024 were both lower than for was also improved compared to Three Months 2023, 2023, primarily driven by water claims and a reduced impact from large losses.

-There was favorable prior year development of \$566,000 during Three Months 2024, which translates to a 2.0 point decrease to the loss ratio.
+There was favorable prior year development of \$566,000 \$430,000 during Three Months 2024, which translates to a 2.0 point 1.4-point decrease to the loss ratio.
 By comparison, the impact of prior year development for Three Months 2023 was negligible.
-The favorable development in Three Months 2024 is mainly driven by the re-evaluation of the catastrophe events from the third quarter of 2023.
+The favorable development in Three Months 2024 is mainly driven by the re-evaluation a decrease of the catastrophe events from the third quarter of 2023, 0.1 points.